-Note: The backup does not contain any archived image data.
+Note: The system backup does not contain any archive recordings or SSL certificates!

 The backups can be downloaded from the server and saved on a client computer where different archiving is possible (e.g. USB stick, CD-ROM, etc).
 Names of backups contain information about the machine and time where and when the given backup was created.